assistantmaster/thatwasclose/README.md

 You need to have python pygame installed!
 If you haven't, install it via "pip install python" and "pip install pygame"

-To start the game, execute (only) thatwasclose.py
+To start the game, execute (only) that was close.py